Marmare314/lemmify/src/selectors.typ

 #import "types.typ": assert-type, None
 #import "theorem.typ": get-theorem-parameters

-// TODO: implement ignore-unnumbered
-/// Selector-function which selects the last
+/// Selector-function which selects the last heading.
-/// heading.
 ///
-/// - ignore-unnumbered (bool): Use the first heading which is numbered.
+/// - ignore-unnumbered (bool): Use the last heading which is numbered.
-/// - max-level (int, none): TODO
+/// - max-level (int, none): Do not select headings above this level.
 /// - loc (location):
 /// -> heading, none
 #let last-heading(